 If you have disc brakes, your vehicle uses a hydraulic caliper that’s fitted with brake pads.
 This caliper and the pads grab a spinning rotor to help your wheels stop moving.
 If you have drum brakes, a hydraulic wheel cylinder is used to push brake shoes against a spinning drum.
 Both braking systems use a series of specially designed parts that work in synergy to help your vehicle stop when it needs to.
 Make sure your brakes are in excellent condition by scheduling an inspection with our experts today.
 We’ll make sure that every single component is operating the way it should so you can stay safe on the road.

-Whether it’s regular maintenance or serious repairs, contact the pros at Kurth’s Auto Repair in New Hope, MN and give us a call at 763-536-9999 to schedule an appointment today!
+Whether it’s regular maintenance or serious repairs, contact the pros at Kurth’s Auto Repair in New Hope, MN, and give us a call to schedule an appointment today!